 Alberto Tedeschi (pronounced Te-de-ski) is a young man producing still and sparkling wine from Pignoletto, a rare and indigenous white grape from Emilia-Romagna.
 Originally from the city of Bologna, Alberto started his winery in 2005.
-He currently rents 2,5 of Pignoletto from two different sites: the hilly Bellaria and Spungola, which is characterized by warm days and cool nights (a rare micro-climate for this region).
+He currently rents 2,5 h. of Pignoletto from two different sites: the hilly Bellaria and Spungola, which is characterized by warm days and cool nights (a rare micro-climate for this region).

 This is a small scale operation, and truly a one man show: Alberto has no employees and handles 100% of the vineyard and cellar work himself.
 The vines are tended organically, and the wines are made without any chemicals additives.
 Spontaneous fermentations occur in stainless steel tanks: the still wine is then racked to barrel and aged a year on the lees before release, while the frizzante is aged in stainless than bottled with must (the traditional Emilia way of making sparkling).